mollie/mollie-api-php/README.md

 ### Refunding payments ###

 The API also supports refunding payments.
 Note that there is no confirmation and that all refunds are immediate and definitive.
-Refunds are only supported for iDEAL, credit card, Bancontact/Mister Cash, SOFORT Banking, PayPal, Belfius Direct Net and bank transfer payments.
+Refunds are only supported for iDEAL, credit card, Bancontact, SOFORT Banking, PayPal, Belfius Direct Net, KBC/CBC, ING Home'Pay and bank transfer payments.
 Other types of payments cannot be refunded through our API at the moment.

 ```php
 $payment = $mollie->payments->get($payment->id);